sunbeam-labs/sunbeam/docs/usage.rst

 Creating a new project using data from SRA
 ----------------------

-If you'd like to analyze public data from [NCBI SRA](https://www.ncbi.nlm.nih.gov/sra/), we provide a feature in ``sunbeam init`` to use SRA as a data source instead of files already on local disk.
+If you'd like to analyze public data from `NCBI SRA <https://www.ncbi.nlm.nih.gov/sra/>`_, we provide a feature in ``sunbeam init`` to use SRA as a data source instead of files already on local disk.
 Run ``sunbeam init`` with ``--data_acc`` instead of ``--data_fp``, giving one or more SRA accession numbers.